nirmalathapa-msu/Myportfolio/README.md

 An About Me section detailing my background.
 Technologies used:

-Frontend: HTML, CSS, JavaScript (or React, if you used it) Backend (if applicable): Node.js, Python (Django/Flask), etc.
+Frontend: HTML, CSS, JavaScript .
+.
-Hosting: GitHub Pages, Netlify, etc.
+Hosting: GitHub Pages.
 Feel free to check out the live version of the site here: [link to live site]